RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Digital Output.md

 ## **Input Parameters**

-**DI Name (N):** Defines the name of the digital output based on a string value.
+**Name (N):** Defines the name of the digital output based on a string value.
 This name should match with the name of the digital signal as it defined in the controller.

 **State (S):** Defines the state of the digital output that should be set based on a boolean value.

 ## **Output Parameters**

 **Digital Output (DO):** Contains the instruction to change the state of a defined digital output as an Action for RAPID code generation.

+## **Menu Items**

+Through the right-click menu of the component additional options are availbale:

+**Documentation:** Opens the documentation page of this component.

 ## **Usage**